- 1 Description

 - You may not run MatLab nor compiled MatLab executables interactively on the login servers.

-- Long running (more than 30 minutes) MatLab jobs must be submitted to the batch system.
+- Long running (more than 30 minutes) MatLab jobs need to be in compiled form and must be submitted to the batch system.

 - UF Research Computing has no budget for application software and licensing.
 All MatLab licenses (including the compiler) come from, and are shared with, all of UF campus.
 For this reason it is sometimes difficult to obtain a license or MatLab may take a long time to start.
 If your research depends on MatLab and you do not want to be delayed by licensing issues, you should consider purchasing a MatLab license for your personal or group use.